Charging for your services as an agency or freelance web developer is challenging. How much should you charge, and what is the best pricing model?

 For website projects, you may bill clients in one of three ways: hourly, project-based, and modular.

-Project-based pricing is when you charge for a specific project, regardless of how many hours it takes to complete.
-This can be a good option for larger projects for which you can estimate the time it will take to complete.
+This is when you charge for a specific project, regardless of how many hours it takes to complete.
+Project-based pricing can be a good option for larger projects for which you can estimate the time it will take to complete.
 It can also be helpful for clients who want a fixed price for a project.

 Don't ship a website.
 Ship a headless website builder.